kiwiirc/kiwiirc-wiki/Linking-to-and-Embedding-Kiwi-IRC.md

 https://kiwiirc.com/nextclient/#irc://znc.server.com/?type=znc&nick=username&network=networkname

-Using an older version of ZNC that does not support multiple networks per user?
-Set network to an underscore, "_".
+If you are running an older version of ZNC that does not support multiple networks per user then set `network` to an underscore, `_`.